awsdocs/amazon-rekognition-developer-guide/doc_source/faces-detect-images.md

 }
 ```

-## DetectFaces Operation Response<a name="detectfaces-response"></a>
+## DetectFaces operation response<a name="detectfaces-response"></a>

  `DetectFaces` returns the following information for each detected face:

 + **Bounding box** – The coordinates of the bounding box that surrounds the face\.
 + **Confidence** – The level of confidence that the bounding box contains a face\.
 + **Facial landmarks** – An array of facial landmarks\.
 For each landmark \(such as the left eye, right eye, and mouth\), the response provides the x and y coordinates\.
 + **Facial attributes** – A set of facial attributes, such as whether the face has a beard\.
 For each such attribute, the response provides a value\.
 The value can be of different types, such as a Boolean type \(whether a person is wearing sunglasses\) or a string \(whether the person is male or female\)\.
 In addition, for most attributes, the response also provides a confidence in the detected value for the attribute\.
 + **Quality** – Describes the brightness and the sharpness of the face\.
-For information about ensuring the best possible face detection, see [Recommendations for Facial Comparison Input Images](recommendations-facial-input-images.md)\.
+For information about ensuring the best possible face detection, see [Recommendations for facial comparison input images](recommendations-facial-input-images.md)\.
 + **Pose** – Describes the rotation of the face inside the image\.
 + **Emotions** – A set of emotions with confidence in the analysis\.